yairgil/Docker-Provider/Documentation/OSMPrivatePreview/ReadMe.md

 # Azure Monitor Container Insights Open Service Mesh Monitoring

-Azure Monitor container insights now supporting preview of Open Service Mesh(OSM) Monitoring.
-As part of this support.
-Customer can
+Azure Monitor container insights now supporting preview of [Open Service Mesh(OSM)](https://docs.microsoft.com/azure/aks/servicemesh-osm-about) Monitoring.
+As part of this support, customer can:
 1. Filter & view inventory of all the services that are part of your service mesh.
 2. Visualize and monitor requests between services in your service mesh, with request latency, error rate & resource utilization by services.
 3. Provides connection summary for OSM infrastructure running on AKS.

 ## How to onboard Container Insights OSM monitoring?
 OSM exposes Prometheus metrics which container insights collect, for container insights agent to collect OSM metrics follow the following steps.
-1. Enable OSM to expose Prometheus metrics https://github.com/openservicemesh/osm/blob/main/docs/patterns/observability/metrics.md#configuring-prometheus-metrics-scraping
+1. Enable OSM to expose Prometheus metrics.
+Link [here](https://github.com/openservicemesh/osm/blob/main/docs/content/docs/tasks_usage/observability/_index.md)
 2. If you are using Azure Monitor container insights follow steps below, if not on-board [here.](https://docs.microsoft.com/azure/azure-monitor/containers/container-insights-overview)
      * Download the configmap from [here](https://github.com/microsoft/Docker-Provider/blob/ci_prod/kubernetes/container-azm-ms-osmconfig.yaml)
      * Add the namespaces you want to monitor in configmap `monitor_namespaces = ["namespace1", "namespace2"]`